NostosArch/Nand2Tetris/README.md

 - The built projects and code successfully passed all the test cases.

-- Flappy Bird game (developed as part of project 09) running smoothly with the built Compiler and OS.
+- Flappy Bird game (developed as part of project 09) running smoothly using the built Compiler and OS.

 ## Optimizations Done: